nqwebasaurus/PrehistoricNatureFossils.1.12.2/README.txt

 9) Add the language file entry in resources for the fossil

 10) Add the json in resources for the item model (using skeleton or slab as the item graphic)

+11) Add the fossil to the drops for the right period in FossilBlockDrops.java